trcmohitmandokhot/staticwebsteps/README.md

 ## Navigating the repository
 src - All source code for this website lies in the root folder.
 website - A githubpages.io website is built from the root directory.
 You can view the website [here](https://trcmohitmandokhot.github.io/staticwebsteps/).
-**NOTE** - *Due to the way Githubpages.io operates the website at the above link will be for the latest version of the Jekyll repository.
-Users who wish to visualize the website for a previous version may build and serve the specific version from a local clone for the appropriate version*.
+**NOTE** - *Due to the way Githubpages.io operates, the website visible at the above link will be for the latest version of the repository.*
+*Users who wish to view the website for a previous version may "build" and "serve" the specific version from a local clone of the repository of interest.*
 README.md - The documentation for this repository.
 _sites - Jekyll build generated folder (can be safely ignored).
 Care will be taken to remove it from the repo, to help lower the size and reduce code duplication.